All Born Screaming: Todos Nacen Gritando

 Todos Nacen Gritando is a Spanish-language version of All Born Screaming, released on November 15, 2024.
 It is Clark's first Spanish language project, saying she wanted to "offer a little thanks to Spanish-language fans who have met me in my native tongue for seven records".
 Clark enlisted her friend Alan Del Rio Ortiz to help with translating the album's lyrics.
-The first single, "Hombre Roto", was released on September 20.
+The spanish versions of all All Born Screaming singles were released in the same order, with the first single, "Hombre Roto", released on September 20.